wightsci/OneNoteUtilitiesGraph/docs/Get-TokenStatus.md

 ```

 ## DESCRIPTION
-This function maintains a valid set of Graph credntials, comprising an Authorization Code and an Access Token.
+This function maintains a valid set of Graph credentials, comprising an Authorization Code and an Access Token.

 TYpically this function is called before any access is attempted to the Graph API itself.